-Assistant Research Scientist, Population Studies Center.
+Faculty Associate, Population Studies Center.

-Ph.D., University of Michigan
+Ph.D., Sociology and Public Policy, University of Michigan

 Dr. Seefeldt's primary research interests lie in exploring how low-income individuals understand their situations, particularly around issues related to work and economic well-being.
 She is the author of Working After Welfare (W.E.
 Upjohn Institute Press), which discusses employment advancement and work-family balance challenges as experienced by former welfare recipients.
 Currently, she is conducting research on families financial coping strategies during an economic downturn and is a Principal Investigator of a survey examining the effects of the recession and recovery policies on individuals well-being.